RecordedFuture-ProfessionalServices/psengine/docs/modules/analyst_notes.md

 #### 1: Search for analyst notes from the last day and save them as markdown

-Similarly to the previous example, you can generate the markdown of an analyst note by calling the `markdown` method defined for the `AnalystNote` object.
+You can generate the markdown of an analyst note by calling the `markdown` method defined for the `AnalystNote` object.
 In this example, we set `max_results` to `2` for a shorter output, since we are printing the markdown to the console.

 To run this example, first add the `rich` package to your virtual environment: